Equivariant vector bundles over quantum spheres: Singular vectors of

 Let $e,f,q^{\pm h}$ denote generators of $U_q\bigl(\s\l(2)\bigr)$ satisfying

 To accommodate certain operators of interest, we need to extend $U_q\bigl(\s\l(2)\bigr)$ to an algebra $\hat U_q\bigl(\s\l(2)\bigr)$.
-First of all, we extend the Cartan subalgebra to the field $\C(q^{h})$.
-Secondly, we include formal series of ordered PBW monomials $f^ke^m$ of the same weight with coefficients from $\C(q^{h})$.
-Such a procedure can be done for an arbitrary quantum group, see \cite{KT} for details.
+First of all, we extend the Cartan subalgebra to the field $\C(q^{h})$ of rational functions in $q^h$.
+Secondly, we include formal series in $f^ke^m$ of the same weight with coefficients from $\C(q^{h})$.
+Such an extension can be done for an arbitrary quantum group, see \cite{KT} for details.